dtscalibration/python-dts-calibration/docs/examples/notebooks/03Define_sections.ipynb.rst

 | bath    |                           |             | 85.0-95.0       |
 +---------+---------------------------+-------------+-----------------+

-Each section requires a reference temperature time series, such as the temperature measured by an external temperature sensor.
-They should already be part of the DataStore object.

 Sections are defined in a dictionary with its keywords of the names of the reference temperature time series.
-Its values are lists of slice objects, where each slice object is a stretch.
+Its values are lists of slice objects, where each slice object is a section.

 Note that slice is part of the standard Python library and no import is required.